The Alps start the countdown to ‘peak glacier extinction’

 This photograph taken on September 12, 2025 above Gletsch, in the Swiss Alps, shows two tourists facing the Rhone Glacier melting into its glacial lake.
 Switzerland's glaciers, which are disproportionately impacted by climate change, have shed a quarter of their mass in the past decade alone, a study warned amid concerns the melt is accelerating.
 In 2025, glacial melting in Switzerland was once again "enormous", the Glacier Monitoring in Switzerland (GLAMOS) network said, adding it was close to the record set in 2022.
 (Photo by Fabrice COFFRINI / AFP) (Photo by FABRICE COFFRINI/AFP via Getty Images)

-Researchers lay out a grim forecast of the globe’s glacial future.
+Researchers lay out a grim forecast of the globe’s glacial future

 (Image credit: Fabrice Coffrini / AFP / Getty Images)

 The world’s supply of glacial ice is quickly approaching an alarming milestone, as the planet continues heating to disruptive new heights.
-In a striking study published this week in Nature Climate Change, researchers modeling multiple warming scenarios predict that the number of glaciers that disappear annually is set to dramatically increase in the coming decades.
+In a striking study published this week in Nature Climate Change, researchers modeling multiple warming scenarios predict the number of glaciers that disappear annually is set to dramatically increase in the coming decades.

 The paper introduces the concept of “peak glacier extinction,” defined by researchers as the “year in which the largest number of glaciers is projected to disappear between now and the end of the century.”
 Peak glacier extinction is the point when anywhere from 2,000 to 4,000 glaciers will disappear annually.
 With the Alps leading our planet’s glacial disappearing act, the next few years may be a turning point for much of Earth’s ice.